apache/sdap-nexus/docs/quickstart.rst

 .. _quickstart:

 *****************
-Quickstart Guide
+Quickstart Guide - Docker
 *****************

-This quickstart will take approximately 45 minutes to complete.
+This quickstart will take approximately xx minutes to complete.

 Introduction
 =============